F33RNI/Liberty-Way/README.md

 ### Building and running
 Liberty Way is a cross-platform application and has been tested on Linux and Windows.
 You can try running the application on any other operating system.
 But you first need to build the OpenCV-contrib library (The binaries include libraries for Windows and Linux).
+Binaries can be found in releases as well as in the main branch (Liberty-Way.jar file)

 All control is performed only from the browser.
 When starting the application, you can specify the arguments: